5h0ckw4v3/pfSense_Playbook/roles/alias/README.md

 Example Playbook
 ----------------

-All roles are comment, to use alias configure ./file/alias.txt and alias/task/main.yml by your needs.
+All roles are comment, to use alias role configure ./file/alias.txt and alias/task/main.yml by your needs.

 # pfsense playbook